Frequently Asked Questions

 All pieces of artwork, functional and otherwise are made at our home in Tipperary.
 Each wooden piece is hand cut & sanded before the resin is applied.
 Every piece of resin art is completely unique, no two pieces will ever be the exact same!

-Resin has an overall smooth shiny finish but some pieces may have small imperfections on the surface of the resin such as fine bubbles, ripples or small particles that have found a way to the piece and cured within the resin during its 24-48 hour drying stage.
-Should you wish, I can send additional pictures/videos of all pieces if required.
+Resin has an overall smooth shiny finish but in some instances may have fine bubbles, ripples or tiny particles that have found a way to the piece and cured within the resin during its 24-48 hour drying stage.
+We try our best to stop this from happening by using a variety of techniques during the drying process to eliminate surface dust.

 Can you do custom pieces?

 Of course, if you are looking for a custom piece of resin art for your home or office, we would love to help bring your vision to life!
-Choose your favourite colours or those that match your interior choices, the size and shape you desire and allow us to provide you with a competitive quote for your bespoke piece of resin artwork.
-For enquiries, please email
+Choose your favourite colours or those that match your interior choices, the size and shape you desire, then get in touch via email email@example.com or DM on Instagram.
+One of the best parts of creating bespoke pieces is the fact that the piece is 100% unique, impossible to replicate entirely!

 How do I care for my serving boards and resin products?